zaratan/lita-tell_on_wake/README.md

 # lita-tell_on_wake

-TODO: Add a description of the plugin.
+Allow you to enqueue a message for the next time a user act.

 ## Installation